IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 {{< fig src="staff-food-drop.jpg" align="center" class="max-w-xs" >}}

-_PTA loves our Island View students **and** staff!_ Early morning on Friday, Nov 6, a wide range of non-perishable snacks and treats were delivered to our incredible Island View staff courtesy of the PTA.
+## _PTA loves our Island View students **AND** staff!_

+Early morning on Friday, Nov 6, a wide range of non-perishable snacks and treats were delivered to our incredible Island View staff courtesy of the PTA.

 {{< fig src="pictureday.jpg" align="center" class="max-w-xs" >}}